 A Cooperative Formed Under Chapter 185 of the Wisconsin Statutes

-The complete Bylaws can be found on the Bylaws page of the Co-op’s main site.
+The complete Bylaws can be found here.

 Board Policies